nicolasJouvin/MoMPCA/cran-comments.md

 * Updated description
 * Removed the unnecessary license file
-* changed the package name to MoMPCA (old name was MMPCA) because of conflicting name with a new package submitted in-between.
+* changed the package name to MoMPCA (old name was MMPCA) because of conflicting name with a CRAN package submitted in-between.

 ## Test environments